sunncyn/InvestmentPortfolio/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 from the [template spreadsheet](https://docs.google.com/spreadsheets/d/1w3R4SSCoHAxi5tc2f4QI8hnFmzJQpaBJSzW_MJ-WYmI/edit?usp=sharing), we provide an example of portfolio that include stocks(HKEX, NASDAQ, SET), cryptocurrencies, mutual funds.
+This project use Thai Baht as the main currency.

 ### Instruction

-1.
-2.
-3.
-4.
-5.
+1. Enter the number of money you deposit to/withdraw from portfolio
+2. Enter record of currency exchange "
+3. Enter stock symbol, stock market, price, commission fee
+4. Add row for new stock, and other information will be fetched from other sheet, website, or API.

 <!-- Troubleshooting -->